raymo172/3601-S16-lab2_javascript-node/LABTASKS.md

 > It was borked.
 There was a single test expecting a different string than it was actually receiving.

 #####Fix any problems described in the previous question.
 Describe how you fixed them.
 Push your fix to GitHub and post a link to the passing build (from build history) here.
 > We added another (almost identical) function that returned the desired test string.
+Also forgot to post the working build link.
+Maybe around https://travis-ci.org/raymo172/3601-S16-lab2_javascript-node/builds/104976805

 - Study jasmine testing syntax.
 Think of a Javascript function, describe its behavior by writing tests for it (this is test-driven development, or TDD).
 Add the function, run the tests.
 (Actually do this.
 Don't forget to commit your changes!)